TangoGibbons/ES6-Logger/README.md

 ```

 Used to:
-- Set the global log level
+- Set the configured log level
 - Specify the level of individual log messages

 ---